awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 An internet gateway serves two purposes: to provide a target in your VPC route tables for internet\-routable traffic, and to perform network address translation \(NAT\) for instances that have been assigned public IPv4 addresses\.

 An internet gateway supports IPv4 and IPv6 traffic\.
 It does not cause availability risks or bandwidth constraints on your network traffic\.
+There's no additional charge for having an internet gateway in your account\.

 ## Enabling internet access<a name="vpc-igw-internet-access"></a>